Skulk2Fade/pe-ratio-app/docs/advanced_features.md

 the app can send SMS copies of alert emails.
 Enable SMS alerts from the Settings page after adding a phone number.

+## Extended Notifications

+Alerts can also be delivered as a single daily digest instead of individual messages.
+Choose "Digest Alerts" from the Settings page to consolidate all notifications into one email/SMS/web push.

+Mobile apps may register a Firebase Cloud Messaging token via the same form.
+When set, Celery tasks send push notifications to that device alongside the standard web push alerts.

 ## WebSocket Streaming

 The price feed supports a WebSocket endpoint at `/ws/price`.
 Clients send the